Quantum Mechanics Workshop - June 9-10

 You will not need to install special software on your laptop but you will need a modern web browser.

-Google Chrome (recommended), Firefox, Edge, etc Mac users, Safari will not work.
+Google Chrome (recommended), Firefox, Edge, etc Mac users, Safari may not work.

 • Lecture 1